cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

 ??? allocate-all "Allocate"
-    Click the button to start allocating missing sandboxes.
+    Click the button to start allocating sandboxes.

     !!! info
         More about allocation in the [pool detail](#pool-detail) section.